Do you sit down for meditation and wonder if you’re doing it right? Learn all about the universal meditation posture here.

 Seven-Point Meditation Posture

 I come from a Tibetan Buddhist background, so the framework I typically employ is the seven points of Vairocana.
 The Buddha Vairocana is often represented sitting in this posture at the center of a mandala of the five principle Buddhas.
-He is the lord of the Buddha family.
+He is the lord of the buddha family, all white representing the wisdom of all-encompassing space, as well as it’s exact opposite, the very ignorance that is the driving force behind our cycle of suffering.
 He represents, in part, the idea that our ignorance can be transformed into vast spaciousness, which can accommodate everything.
 Not a bad role model, right?

 First Point of Posture: Sitting Down